(OLDER) <- More Stuff -> (NEWER) (NEWEST)

 sudo su -

 But let's try it the easy way first.
-The first thing to try is to boot to single user mode.
+The next thing to try is to boot to single user mode.
 This MIGHT not work for you, because your system might be configured to still ask for a root password to get to single user mode.
 If that's the case, we'll use another trick that replaces init with /bin/bash.

 You should get a fairly normal looking boot sequence except that it terminates a little early at a bash prompt.
-If you get a "Give root password for system maintenance", this isn't going to work, so see the "init" version below.
+If you get a "Give root password for system maintenance", this isn't going to work, so try the "init" version below.

-If you do get the prompt, the / filesystem may not be mounted rw (although "mount" may say it is).
+If not, the / filesystem may not be mounted rw (although "mount" may say it is).
 Do

 mount -o remount,rw /

+and try "passwd" again.
 If that doesn't work (it might not), just type "mount" to find out where "/" is mounted.
 Let's say it is on /dev/sda2.
 You'd then type:

 mount -o remount,rw /dev/sda2